 How to choose the right machete

-With the extensive range of machetes offered by all manufacturers, it can sometimes be difficult to navigate.
-A short or long machete?
-What blade shape?
-Which steel to choose?
-All these questions and many others that we will answer for you!
+Given the very extensive range of machetes offered by all manufacturers, it is sometimes difficult to find your way around.
+A short or long machete? what blade shape? which steel to choose?
+All these questions and many others which we will answer for you!

 The history of the machete

 History has gradually diverted the primary use of this agricultural tool into a weapon and survival tool.
-The machete, being present in different countries with warm climates such as Africa or French overseas territories, will differ according to its intended uses.
-Indeed, a machete designed to cut sugar cane will need to be different from one you'd take with you in an environment where nature has reclaimed its rights.
-This is where Kodiak Store comes in, enlightening you on the different types of machetes and the criteria to which you should pay the most attention.
+The machete being present in different countries with warm climates like Africa or French overseas territories, it will be different according to intended uses.
+Indeed, a machete intended for cutting sugar cane must be different from the one to take with you in an environment where nature has taken back its rights.
+This is where Kodiak Store comes in by enlightening you on the different types of machetes and the criteria to which you should pay the most attention.

 A machete for survival and bushcraft

-Even if we're far from the dense vegetation of tropical forests, a survival machete will be of great help to clear your path.
-Indeed, going on an adventure doesn't mean taking beaten paths, but rather exploring new landscapes while pushing your own limits.
+Even though we are far from the very dense vegetation of tropical forests, a survival machete will be of great help to clear your path.
+Indeed, going on an adventure doesn't mean taking beaten paths but rather exploring new landscapes while testing your own limits.

-Ideal for fire preparation and shelter construction, it's worth noting that using a machete is not the most discreet option.
-Indeed, to live happily and hidden without drawing attention, many will also bring a folding saw with them.
+Ideal for fire preparation and shelter building, it should be noted however that using a machete is not the most discreet option.
+Indeed, to live happily and hidden without being noticed, many will bring along a folding saw as a complement.

 The different types of machetes

 As mentioned, there is a wide variety of machetes.
-You need to find the right tool because a large machete for cutting long thick grass will not be appropriate for cutting wood to build a shelter.
-Let's look at the main families of machetes available:
+You need to find the right tool because a large machete for cutting thick long grass will not be appropriate for cutting wood for shelter construction.
+Let's look at the main machete families available:

-Once you've selected the type of machete, you now need to pay attention to the proposed blade length.
-Indeed, it's about finding the right compromise between cutting power and maneuverability.
+Well, once the type of machete is selected, you must now pay attention to the proposed blade length.
+Indeed, it will be about finding the right compromise between cutting power and maneuverability.
 Generally, the blade length of a machete ranges between 25 and 70 cm.
-In most cases, you'll be offered a blade of about 40 cm, which allows for pleasant and effective use.
+In most cases, you will be offered a blade of about 40 cm which allows for pleasant and efficient use.

-You have the option to choose a shorter blade, between 25 and 35 cm.
+You have the option to choose a shorter blade, that is between 25 and 35 cm.
 These short machetes will have a shorter reach but will be easier to carry.
-Also, being more maneuverable, they will cause less muscle fatigue as you use them.
+Also, being more manageable, they will cause less muscle fatigue as you use them.

-You can also opt for a long-blade machete, that is, beyond 55 cm.
-This will allow for a wide range of motion with good cutting results.
-Ideal for cutting tall grass, they will allow you to clear land more quickly.
-On the downside, it will be difficult to go on multi-day expeditions with an outdoor tool of this size due to its bulkiness.
+Your choice can also focus on a long-blade machete, that is beyond 55 cm.
+This will allow for great amplitude in your movements with good cutting results.
+Ideal for cutting tall grass, they will allow you to clean an area more quickly.
+On the downside, it will be difficult to go on several days of expedition with this size of outdoor tool due to its bulk.

 What type of steel for your machete?

-You'll also need to look at the characteristics of the steel that makes up your new machete.
-Usually, you'll be offered sturdy stainless steels.
+You will also need to look at the characteristics of the steel that makes up your new machete.
+Usually, you will be offered sturdy stainless steel options.
 Thus, your machete will fear neither impacts nor humidity.
-We advise you to prefer carbon steel, which provides excellent durability, very good resistance, and easy sharpening.
+We advise you to favor carbon steel, as these provide excellent durability, very good resistance and easy sharpening.

-Prefer full tang designs.
-This way, you won't risk seeing the blade accidentally fly off, or worse, injure yourself.
+Favor full tang designs.
+This way, you won't risk having the blade accidentally fly off, or worse, injure yourself.

-You should also pay attention to the thickness of the blade.
+You should also pay attention to the blade thickness.
 Indeed, depending on the more or less heavy work you plan to undertake, blade thickness is a determining factor.
-Usually 3 mm, if you choose a thinner blade, you'll have a high movement speed but risk breaking the blade.
-Conversely, a thicker blade between 5 and 9 mm will provide great robustness to the machete and high cutting power.
-In return, expect to lose in maneuverability and, above all, quickly lose energy.
+Usually 3mm, if you choose a thinner blade, you'll have great movement speed but risk breaking the blade.
+Conversely, a thicker blade between 5 and 9mm will provide great machete robustness and cutting power.
+In return, expect to lose maneuverability and especially energy quickly.

 The right handle for comfortable use

-You'll also have a choice between different types of handles.
+You will also have a choice between different types of handles.
 Indeed, between the walnut handle offered on Condor models or the polypropylene handles from Cold Steel for example, several solutions are available to you.
-Maintenance and usage conditions should be taken into account to make the right choice.
-Usually, the machete is used with one hand, but you can consider a larger handle to give yourself the opportunity for two-handed use.
+Maintenance and conditions of use should be considered to make the right choice.
+Usually the machete is used with only one hand, however you can consider a longer handle to give yourself the opportunity for two-handed use.

-Often ergonomic, some brands like Wildsteer offer anti-vibration handles, such as with the W Tiger.
-Finally, for optimal safety, prefer machetes that offer a lanyard hole.
-This way, you'll have less tense hands for on-the-fly cutting.
+Often ergonomic, some brands like Wildsteer offer anti-vibration handles as with the W Tiger.
+Finally, for optimal safety, favor machetes that offer a lanyard hole.
+This way, you'll have less cramped hands for on-the-fly cutting.